AlanSwenson/amz-review-scraper/README.md

 ##### Future Features

 - Emails users when their subscribed ASIN has a new review
-- Add way for users to stop tracking an ASIN they were tracking
-- Use Zappa to make the scrape function its own lambda
+- Use Zappa to notify user when their scrape has finished asychronously
 - Scraper should run on its own periodically to check for new reviews for each ASIN

 ##### Future non-feature enhancements